scharf/cv/README.md

 ### Some projects I worked on

 * wrote a generic reflective editor based on EMF [Eclipse Modeling Framework] using annotations.
-This allowed to replace 150,000 lines handwritten C++ code with 3,500 lines of EMF ([emfatic]).
+This allowed replacing 150,000 lines handwritten C++ code with 3,500 lines of EMF ([emfatic]).
-* EMF based configuration modeling system which allowed to specify composable components (using the reflective editor with dynamic EMF models)
+* EMF based configuration modeling system which allowed specifying composable components (using the reflective editor with dynamic EMF models)
-* designed a builder pattern for EMF models that allowed to simplify writing parsers for existing text based file formats
+* designed a builder pattern for EMF models that allowed simplifying writing parsers for existing text based file formats
 * designed APIs between the runtime and the IDE
 * worked on the integration of existing command line tools into the IDE